OmarAlejandroLinares/Signal-Processing-for-motor-imagery-BCI/README.md

 classes: cell array of the names of the motor imagery classes,
 xpos: x-position of electrodes in a 2d-projection,
 ypos: y-position of electrodes in a 2d-projection.
-As alternative, data is also provided in zipped ASC II format:
-*_cnt.txt: the continuous EEG signals, where each row holds the values for all channels at a specific time point *_mrk.txt: target cue information, each row represents one cue where the first value defines the time point (given in unit sample), and the second value the target class (-1 for class one or 1 for class two).
-For evaluation data no *_mrk.txt file is provided.
-*_nfo.txt: contains other information as described for the matlab format.

 Requirements and Evaluation
 Please provide an ASC II file (named 'Result_BCIC_IV_ds1.txt') containing classifier outputs (real number between -1 and 1) for each sample point of the evaluation signals, one value per line.
 The submissions are evaluated in view of a one dimensional cursor control application with range from -1 to 1.
 The mental state of class one is used to position the cursor at -1, and the mental state of class two is used to position the cursor near 1.
 In the absense of those mental states (intermitting intervals) the cursor should be at position 0.
 Note that it is unknown to the competitors at what intervals the subject is in a defined mental state.
 Competitiors submit classifier outputs for all time points.
 The evaluation function calculates the squared error with respect to the target vector that is -1 for class one, 1 for class two, and 0 otherwise, averaged across time points.
 In the averaging we will ignore time points during transient periods (1s starting from each cue).
 For competition purpose, only results for the real data set(s) are considered, but results for artifical data are also reported for comparison.
 Optionally, please report which of the data sets you think to be artificially generated.